1akshat/stage-image-uploader-service/CONTRIBUTING.md

-# Contributing to Express.js Image Uploader
+# Contributing to Express.js Image Uploader (STAGE)

 👍 Thank you for considering contributing to Express.js Image Uploader!
 Contributions are welcome from everyone.

-The goal of this project is to provide a simple and efficient image uploader service using Express.js, AWS S3, and local MySQL.
-If you have ideas, bug fixes, or improvements, we'd love to hear from you.
+The goal of this project is to provide a simple and efficient image uploader service using Express.js, AWS S3 etc. If you have ideas, bug fixes, or improvements, we'd love to hear from you.

 ## How to Contribute